gslin/twitter2facebook/README.md

 Then login Facebook, and you can `pkill Xtightvnc` to terminate VNC server once you complete login.

+Please note that Facebook login is somehow strange, therefore you may need to close the browser and open it again to make sure you're really login-ed.

 # Installation

 Install Python 3 first (I used `pyenv` to run it), then use `pip` to install dependencies: